FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 As with the first two lessons, teaching the 'Stay' command is the natural next-step after 'Sit' and 'Down'.

-Basically what you're doing here is to help your pup learn that 'stay' means you expect him to stay pup in one spot for a certain length of time even when you walk away from him.
+Basically what you're doing here is to help your pooch learn that 'stay' means you expect him to stay put, in one spot (and in one position), for a certain length of time even when you walk away from him.

-This is especially difficult for young puppies because their natural instincts are to stay right beside you.
+This can be especially difficult for young puppies because their natural instincts are to stay right beside you.

-But when you take it slowly and carefully your little guy will soon understand what you want him to do and realize that it's okay not to be right next to you at all times.
+But when you take it slowly and carefully Fido will soon understand what you want him to do and realize that it's okay not to be right next to you at all times.

 Click here to get started on 'Stay'

-Your goal here is to have a dog who understands and obeys the command to 'Come' - immediately and consistently.
+Your goal here is to make sure Fido understands and obeys the command to 'Come' - immediately and consistently.
 This is also called the 'Recall'.

-It's another of the most basic dog training commands, but it's one that can take a long time for your puppy to really be reliable at.
+It's another of the most basic dog training commands, but it's one that can take a long time for your puppy, or dog, to be reliable about obeying.

-However, it's definitely worth the time and patience to teach it properly because obeying your call to 'Come' means that your pup will be safer at all times, especially when you're outdoors.
+However, it's definitely worth the time and patience to teach it properly because obeying your call to 'Come' means that your pooch will be safer at all times, especially when you're outdoors.

 It also means that he will have more freedom, and you will have peace of mind.